 The pandemic hasn’t changed the beauty of our country.
-On the contrary, spending time outdoors going hiking, seeing wildlife and bears is the best – and safest – thing to do for our body and mind after so much time spent indoors!
+On the contrary, spending time outdoors going hiking, seeing the beautiful countryside of Transylvania and generally having an active holiday is the best – and safest – thing to do for our body and mind after so much time spent indoors!

-We’re going to keep this article so please check in regularly.
+- Last update: 11.04.2022 - we’re going to keep this article so please check it regularly.
 And if you have any questions contact us – we’re happy to help!

 2. Covid-19 public safety measures

-Getting tested for Covid-19 is easy and simple.
-Almost in every city there are several private laboratories who do PCR tests (throat and/or nose swabs).
-In most cases is required but please check.
-You'll get results over email or in a SMS in Romanian and English.
-Use Google or ask someone who speaks Romanian for help with finding a testing centre.
-You can also find quit tests in pharmacies.
+Getting tested for Covid-19 in Romania is easy and simple.
+In every city there are private laboratories who do PCR tests (throat and/or nose swabs) and quick antigen tests (and issue a document for travel purposes).
+In most cases is required to get tested, you can just walk in.
+You can get the results over email or in a SMS in Romanian and/or English.

 4. What to visit in Romania during Covid-19?